lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 The first thing that we do is create a new VBO and a new `FloatBuffer` to store the data on it.
 The size of that buffer is measured in floats, so it will be equal to the number of instances multiplied by the size in floats of a 4x4 matrix, which is equal to 16.

-Once the VBO has been bind we start defining the attributes for it.
+Once the VBO has been bound we start defining the attributes for it.
 You can see that this is done in a for loop that iterates four times.
 Each turn of the loop defines one vector the matrix.
 Why not simply defining a single attribute for the whole matrix?
 The reason for that is that a vertex attribute cannot contain more than four floats.
 Thus, we need to split the matrix definition into four pieces.
 Let’s refresh the parameters of the `glVertexAttribPointer`:

 * Index: The index of the element to be defined.
 * Size: The number of components for this attribute.
 In this case it’s 4, 4 floats, which is the maximum accepted value.